Photo by Irenee Payne

-Each October, Hall County S&WCD holds an Annual Meeting, where the district board recognizes farmers and local students who have made contributions to agriculture and conservation throughout the previous year.
+Each October, Hall County Conservation District holds an Annual Meeting, where the district board recognizes farmers and local students who have made contributions to agriculture and conservation throughout the previous year.
 The event consists of food, live music, and fellowship.

-In October 2018, Hall County S&WCD awarded the Dyer Family Farm (left) 2018 Conservation Farm Family of the Year for their active conservation efforts on their family farm, which has been around since 1868.
+In October 2018, Hall County Conservation District awarded the Dyer Family Farm (left) 2018 Conservation Farm Family of the Year for their active conservation efforts on their family farm, which has been around since 1868.

 The district also awarded Supporter of the Year to Todd Clark (right) for his continuous contributions to conservation agriculture across Hall county; Clark has assisted in the establishment of conservation practices on multiple farms in the county!